-Materiality is used at the same time as data in identifying the significant and insignificant account areas during the planning process and in the application of the sampling formulas.
+Materiality is used as a criteria in forming an audit opinion and at the same time as data in identifying the significant and insignificant account areas during the planning process and in the application of the sampling formulas.

-1.2.2 Materiality by Value
+1.2.2.
+Materiality by Value